 Assist Department staff as requested with any case-level utilization review activities, making records of individuals receiving PSH available and providing access to individuals receiving PSH for interviews.

-Comply with requirements related to the implementation of the Virginia Low-Income Housing Tax Credit (LIHTC) Qualified Allocation Plan First Leasing Preference including, but not limited to, the activities listed below:
+Comply with requirements related to the implementation of the Virginia Low-Income Housing Tax Credit (LIHTC) Qualified Allocation Plan First Leasing Preference.

-Work with DBHDS to ensure a process is in place to assist the selected applicants to submit approvable applications to the management agent

-Consider applicants to be referred based on DBHDS defined eligibility and local prioritization

-Assist approved individuals to apply for units as they become available, ensuring that the DBHDS Target Population Verification Letter is provided to the property

-Secure appropriate release(s) of information from the prospective tenant allowing exchange of necessary information regarding the applicant

-With the permission of the individual, discuss issues related to securing and maintaining tenancy with the management agent (specific clinical information is not to be shared) and any third party tenancy support provider

-Work with tenants and owners to support tenant long term stability in PSH units and resolve issues as they arise

-Where applicable, provide eligible client assistance and rental assistance as outlined in the DBHDS Program Operating Manual – Ensure all aspects of rental assistance administration are delivered – Execute a Landlord Agreement as described in the Virginia Department of Behavioral Health and Developmental Services Permanent Supportive Housing Program Operating Manual.

-Where applicable, assist individual with applying for project-based subsidy

-Provide regular updates to the OCH to ensure tracking is up-to-date

-Participate in meetings, when convened by the OCH, with the management agent that allows sharing up-to-date contact information for all staff and the most recent roster of tenants under leasing preference residing in the applicable property

 Reserve any current restricted state mental health funds for PSH that remain unspent at the end of the fiscal year to be used only for PSH activities in subsequent fiscal years as authorized by the Department.

 Participate in PSH training and technical assistance in coordination with the Community Housing and any designated training and technical assistance providers.